Saint Thomas Aquinas Regional Catholic High School

 Saint Thomas Aquinas Regional Catholic High School is a private, Roman Catholic high school in unincorporated Tangipahoa Parish, Louisiana, near Hammond.
 It is located in the Roman Catholic Diocese of Baton Rouge.

 History

 The school began operations in August 1986 with 35 students.

 Students

-The school offers Grades 9, 10, 11 & 12.
-In the 2015–2016 school year, the student body was distributed as shown:
+The school offers grades 9, 10, 11, and 12.
+In the 2019–2020 school year, the student body was distributed as shown:

-This school has about 320 students.
-Of these, 276 are categorized as "White, non-Hispanic."
-The school is about 86% White.
+This school has about 314 students.
+Of these, 271 are categorized as "white, non-Hispanic."
+The school is about 86% white.

 Athletics

 Saint Thomas Aquinas Regional Catholic athletics competes in the LHSAA.